 He has performed at Back Forty Festival (MB), Trout Forest Music Festival (ON), Winterfolk (Toronto, ON) and many other arts festivals throughout Ontario.
 In 2004, David won the Manitoba Country Music Association (MCMA) Songwriting Contest for his song "Ghost of a Memory".

 David regularly performs solo, and is also a member of bands "Outside the Box" from Kitchener/Guelph, ON (on bass, guitar, ukelele, mandolin, vocals), "Sing Me A River" from Fergus/Kitchener, ON (guitar, mandolin, vocals) and The Hazy Maidens from Guelph, ON (guitar, mandolin, and vocals).

-David released his CD "If I Fall" in March 2011, and is currently working on a new CD, expected to be released in 2018.
+David released his debut CD "If I Fall" in March 2011, and is releasing his new CD, "True North" in May 2019.
 Whether confessional or topical, David's music will take you down a road of discovery and then carry you back home.

 Regarding his 2010 CD "If I Fall", they said "The brilliant fusion of traditional and modern day folk gives Hamilton musician David Lum's new CD, "If I Fall", a remarkable sound.
 In addition, he also manages to skillfully touch on the blues for a few numbers (A Different Shade of Blue, Glory Train).
 A gifted songwriter - David weaves wonderful stories and emotional lyrics.
 His outstanding guitar work and tremendous voice add to the album's charm as well."